Tampa emdr therapy pink background iimage

 Here at It Begins Within we have several trained and certified EMDR therapists in Tampa & St. Petersburg which you can view above on this page.
 For those outside of the Greater Tampa Bay area, the EMDR International Association can also be a very helpful resource for locating a local EMDR therapist.

-Can EMDR be performed virtually?
+Can EMDR be done virtually?

 If you are searching for “EMDR near me” we offer comprehensive mental health services and free consultations for all of our skilled therapists.
 Our belief is that the strongest factor in your success through therapy is the relationship with your therapist - and we want to ensure that.